 The College Colloquium is a one-semester seminar required of all entering first-year students.
-Taught by faculty across the curriculum and encompassing a wide diversity of topics, each seminar provides a challenging and engaging introduction to the liberal arts curriculum through close engagement with information and text, effective communication of ideas, discussion, and critical thinking.
+Taught by faculty across the curriculum and encompassing a wide diversity of topics, each seminar provides a challenging introduction to the liberal arts curriculum through close engagement with ideas, effective communication, discussion, and critical thinking.